eleemosynator/writeups/white_rabbit/readme.md

  Vignere-xor cipher: It first calculates the length of the password (`arg_8`) which it stores into `ecx` and then uses `div ecx` to divide the current offset in the data buffer by the length of the password and get the remainder into `edx` which it uses as an index into the password:

 ![level1-vig](./level1-vig.png)

-The next part of `do_level1()` is fairly dull: Create a random file name in the temp directory using the template `wallp{hex number}.tmp` and the save the decrypted resource to it (courtesy of `sub_403090` which I'm renaming to `save_data_to_file`).
-Then it calls `sub_403D20` with the newly created filename as argument:
+The next part of `do_level1()` is fairly dull: Create a random filename in the temp directory using the template `wallp{hex_number}.tmp` and then save the decrypted resource to it (courtesy of `sub_403090` which I'm renaming to `save_data_to_file`).
+After the file has been written, `do_level1()` calls `sub_403D20` with the newly created filename as argument:

 ![level1-set-wallp](./level1-set-wallp.png)

 Looking up [`SystemParametersInfo`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724947(v=vs.85).aspx)
  in MSDN reveals that `0x14` corresponds to `SPI_SETDESKWALLPAPER` which changes the desktop wallpaper to the supplied file.

-Hence we can conclude that resource 101 is a Vignere encrypted low-entropy image file format, hence most likely a windows BMP file.
+Therefore we can conclude that resource 101 is a Vignere encrypted low-entropy image file format, and hence most likely a windows BMP file.
 We can use the information we've gleaned to break the Vignere cipher.
 The length of the password is easy to see by looking at the hexdump in CFF explorer: the repeating pattern is 17 bytes long.
 Looking up the specification of BMP files reveals that the